Challenge # 02

 Florence Zealey is an illustrator and designer based in Hampshire in the UK.
 She graduated from the Arts University Bournemouth with a BA in Illustration and has always taken inspiration from nature, lyrics and 60s design.
 Florence has produced designs for the COP summits, Youth Living Planet Report and new Sustainable Futures careers programme.
 Inclusivity and collaboration is integral to WWF's mission to create a future where people and nature thrive together.
 Florence's work champions these values through accessible and authentic design, ensuring the stories told are representative of all those in society.

-This challenge is sponsored by;
+This challenge was sponsored by;

 Natural England’s mission is to build partnerships for nature’s recovery to deliver our vision for thriving nature for people and planet.
 We know that nature is life.
 It underpins everything we do.
 It is fundamental to our health and well-being, and is at the heart of every successful sustainable economy.
 We recognise that climate change can’t be addressed without tackling nature loss and the urgency to deliver for people and nature is greater than ever.